Road Rash (1991 video game): Reception

 The Game Gear/Master System version also received positive reviews.
 Manny LaMancha of GamePro commended the simple controls, clean and clear graphics, ample audio and high challenge.
 Radion Automatic and Lucy Hickman of Mean Machines Sega praised the fast and easy-to-control gameplay, large sprites, and detailed and smooth graphics, though Hickman noted the absence of a simultaneous two-player mode as a drawback.
 Road Rash was the sixth highest-selling Game Gear title at Babbage's in its first month, and stayed within the top ten highest-selling Game Gear titles for the next five months.

+Legacy

-LegacyRoad Rash was followed by two sequels on the Genesis, Road Rash II and Road Rash 3, as well as further spin-offs developed for later platforms such as the PlayStation, Nintendo 64 and Game Boy Advance.
+Road Rash was followed by two sequels on the Genesis, Road Rash II and Road Rash 3, as well as further spin-offs developed for later platforms such as the PlayStation, Nintendo 64 and Game Boy Advance.
 The Genesis titles achieved similar critical and commercial success to their predecessor, while the installments made for later consoles were met with mixed receptions and failed to recreate the success of the Genesis versions.
 EA attempted to capitalize on Road Rash's success by repurposing its game engine and mix of combat and racing for the 1994 inline skating title Skitchin'.
 Road Rash: Jailbreak, the last official installment of the series, was released in 2000.
 A spiritual successor to the Road Rash series, Road Redemption, was developed by Ian Fisch and released in 2017.